 Modern Paraffin Media

-Pure paraffin wax is found as a white, odorless, tasteless, waxy solid.
-Its typical melting point, without additives, is between 46° C to 68° C. Manufacturers have improved histology paraffin by improving and refining the purification methods of the basic paraffin wax base.
+Pure paraffin wax is a white, odorless, tasteless, waxy solid.
+Its typical melting point, without additives, is between 46° C and 68° C. Manufacturers have improved histology paraffin by improving and refining the purification methods of the essential paraffin wax base.
 Currently, most commercial histology paraffin is a mixture of the following components:

 1. Paraffin wax